nobodyisnobody/docs/a.socks.proxy.shellcode/README.md

 + [armv7 version](./socks.armv7.py) , the armv7 version is actually 238 bytes long
 + [mips big endian version](./socks.mipseb.py) , the mips (big endian) version is actually 452 bytes long

+### P.S.:

+* you can see that ARM, specially in thumb mode, has a code density a lot higher than mips for example. mips with his 32bit fixed instruction size is really archaic and painful to optimize.

+* the x86 64bit version has a good code density too, because of the quantity of one or two opcodes instructions on x86..

+* to maintain a maximum compatibility with various ARM socs you can find on iot, I will recommend to always code your shellcode for armv5 instructions set, like this your code will run on a maximum of devices.. the code size gain for armv7 or higher versions, are not tremendous..and you loose in compatibility..

-I will update them when I will optimize them more, or add new versions..
+*I will update these shellcodes when I will optimize them more, or add new versions..new archs..*

-They were think for exploiting iot, to pivot on internal network.